Ludwig von Bertalanffy: Biography

 Bertalanffy was appointed Privatdozent at the University of Vienna in 1934.
 The post yielded little income, and Bertalanffy faced continuing financial difficulties.
 He applied for promotion to the status of associate professor, but funding from the Rockefeller Foundation enabled him to make a trip to Chicago in 1937 to work with Nicolas Rashevsky.
 He was also able to visit the Marine Biological Laboratory in Massachusetts.

 Bertalanffy was still in the US when he heard of the Anschluss in March 1938.
 However, his attempts to remain in the US failed, and he returned to Vienna in October of that year.
 Within a month of his return, he joined the Nazi Party, which facilitated his promotion to professor at the University of Vienna in 1940.
 During the Second World War, he linked his "organismic" philosophy of biology to the dominant Nazi ideology, principally that of the Führerprinzip.

-Following the defeat of Nazism, Bertalanffy found denazification problematic and left Vienna in 1948.
+Bertalanffy left Vienna permanently in 1948, believing that unfavorable denazification proceedings and hostility stemming from his wartime activities were limiting his career opportunities.
 He moved to the University of London (1948–49); the Université de Montréal (1949); the University of Ottawa (1950–54); the University of Southern California (1955–58); the Menninger Foundation (1958–60); the University of Alberta (1961–68); and the State University of New York at Buffalo (SUNY) (1969–72).

 In 1972, he died from a heart attack.